Match / FAQs / Applicants / Eligibility and Participation

 1. Which students are eligible to participate in the APPIC Match and attend an APPIC-member internship program?

-4. Should I consider attending a non-accredited or non-APPIC member internship program?
+4. Should I consider attending a non-accredited internship program?

 5. Is it possible for me to complete two internships?
 For example, if I accept a non-accredited internship this year, can I apply for a second, accredited internship the following year?